• Skip to main content

 I wanted to have stripes on my blanket, so for warps 1 and 3 I warped with the lighter coloured wool and used the darker colour for weft.
 For warps 2 and 4 I warped with the darker colour and used the lighter colour for weft.

-You might think it fairly time consuming to work with 4 separate warps but with the small size of the loom and the ability to direct warp, it did not take long each time.
-I also skipped the threading step by warping in every hole and slot, so that was a definite time saver too.
+You might think it fairly time consuming to work with 4 separate warps.
+But with the small size of the loom and the ability to direct warp, it did not take long each time.
+I also skipped the threading step by warping in every hole and slot.
+That was a definite time saver too!

-Once I had all of my panels woven I wet finished them (secured the raw ends first by serging) and allowed to dry completely, then pressed on the wool setting.
+Once I had all of my panels woven I wet finished them.
+I secured the raw ends first by serging then allowed it to dry completely.
+Finally, I pressed on the wool setting.

 When I laid the panels out in order to check the look and sizing, some of the panels were shorter, some were longer so I had to cut and serge to ensure the sides would be uniform.

 My next job was to stitch the panels together.
-I decided to do this by hand using mattress stitch, again because I know not everyone has a sewing machine and so I wanted to show an alternative.
+I decided to do this by hand using mattress stitch.
+I know not everyone has a sewing machine and so I wanted to show an alternative.
 I have a video tutorial on how to do mattress stitch here.

 I used my much loved bent tip tapestry needle, which makes this type of stitching so much easier.
-The stitching by hand does take time but I wanted to ensure that my stitching was very neat and a bit of a feature on the blanket.
+The stitching by hand does take extra time.
+But I wanted to ensure that my stitching was very neat and a bit of a feature on the blanket.

 I decided on a single crochet border all the way around the edges of the blanket.
 I used the darker yarn to complete this and won a game (only just!) of yarn chicken with the very last of my dark blue wool.